HFS FAQ

 What are filespaces?

-Filespaces within Spectrum Protect are typically subsections of the machines that have previously been backed up.
+Filespaces within Storage Protect are typically subsections of the machines that have previously been backed up.
 For example a machine (desktop, laptop or server) may have several physical or logical disks contained with them - these would locally be seen to as c:\, d:\, e:\ etc. As the backup is required to run with some administrative privileges it backs up the data using Administrative shares that access directly into the root of each drive letter whilst using the UNC for the client, these are generally seen as \\mypcname\c$, \\mypcname\d$, \\mypcname\e$, etc.

 For windows clients, a filespace referred to as \\mypcname\c$ is the same as the local C:\ drive on the machine called MYPCNAME.